ksosina/MPHcapstoneTA/README.md

 To enable email notifications, you'll need to setup gmail in R. Use the gmailR package in R. More details about doing this can be found here https://github.com/kbroman/mygmailR.

-Once these packages are installed.
-Run setup_shiny.R to generate the necessary files.

 ## Found a bug?